CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 Version 0.1 - First draft

 ## Introduction

 DUL (Distributed Usage Logging) is a system that allows messages containing usage data to be sent from Producers to Consumers.
 DUL's Message Authentication mechanism enables Producers to share data with Consumers such that Consumers can be confident in the origin and integrity of the message.

 The DUL Working Group has members from both the Producer and Consumer groups.
 Within both groups there is a diversity of requirements and priorities.
 This Recommendation establishes a baseline that allows Producers to indicate their identity when sending the message and allows Consumers to trust the identity of the sender and the integrity of the message.

 For Producers who are not able to fully implement Message Authentication when sending messages, this Recommendation establishes two further levels of partial implementation.

-For Consumers who are not able to fully implement Message Authentication when consuming messages, this Recommendation establishes a 'relaxed' mode (in additional to the default 'strict' mode) in which messages can be read but no authentication takes place.
+For Consumers who are not able to fully implement Message Authentication when consuming messages, this Recommendation establishes a 'relaxed' mode (in addition to the default 'strict' mode) in which messages can be read but no authentication takes place.

 This Recommendation aims to use open, popular standards, so that full implementation is convenient, straightforward and portable.